 - Be as physically active as you can.
 Start off slowly, and increase your activity over time as you feel stronger.
 Sometimes a short walk an hour or so before meals can help you feel hungry.

 - Keep high-calorie, high-protein snacks on hand.
 Try hard-cooked eggs, peanut butter, cheese, ice cream, granola bars, liquid nutritional supplements, puddings, nuts, canned tuna or chicken, or trail mix.
 (See the table of high-protein foods under “Tips to increase calories and protein” in the section “Once treatment starts.”)

-- Review the tips on adding calories and protein to foods, and include these in meals and snacks throughout the day.
+- Review the tips on adding calories and protein to foods in the “Once treatment starts” section, and include these in meals and snacks throughout the day.

-- Eat your favorite foods any time of the day; for example, if you like breakfast foods, eat them for dinner.
+- Eat your favorite foods any time of the day; for instance, if you like breakfast foods, eat them for dinner.